dbosst/Sabaki/docs/guides/engines.md

 Most of the Go engines support optional parameters to tune their capacities.
 List of this parameters can be found in engine documentation.

 * [**Leela Zero**](http://zero.sjeng.org/): Download the latest appropriate version for you system (binary and source code available).
 Then get a network hash file, likely the [best network](http://zero.sjeng.org/best-network) is the one you want.
 It's currently the only engine that supports analysis.
+Change the lag buffer higher (the engine responds a few seconds early) if your engine loses on time when using the clock (the buffer time unit is in seconds*100).

-  Arguments: `--gtp -w path/to/weightsfile`
+  Arguments: `--lagbuffer 300 --gtp -w path/to/weightsfile`

 * [**GNU Go**](http://www.gnu.org/software/gnugo): There are binaries available for Windows.
 On Linux and macOS you can compile the engine from source.
 There are also [binaries for OS X 10.4.3 and above (universal binary) here](http://www.sente.ch/pub/software/goban/gnugo-3.7.11.dmg).